dariusbtzc/spin_booking/README.md

     - Replace `/path/to/your/python` with the actual path to your Python interpreter.

 **Note**: The local computer must be switched on for the CRON job to run.

-## Logging
-- Logs are saved in the `logs/` directory.
-- Each log file is timestamped and includes the name of the desired bike for easy identification.